antalike/MemOS-Docs/content/en/memos_cloud/features/basic/multimodal.md

 ### Complete Example

-The following is a complete example showing how to add conversation messages containing different media types between the user and the assistant:
+Here is a complete example showing how to add conversation messages containing different media types between a user and an assistant:

 ```python
 import os